Freeway vs Highway | Difference between Highway and Freeway

-All major public roads are highways.
-If all single or multi lane public roads are highways then you may want to know firstly, what is a freeway?
-Secondly, the difference between highway and freeway.
+If all single or multi-lane public roads are highways then you may want to know firstly, what is a freeway?
+Secondly, what is Freeway vs Highway?
+In addition, the difference between highway and freeway.

 Freeway is a subset of a divided highway, only for motor traffic having limited access and with no crossing at grade.
 In another word, the freeway is a roadway with high traffic volume, fast speed, and more visibility.

-This kins of the roadway does not serve properties bordering on it.
+This kind of roadway does not serve properties bordering on it.
 It provides access at only special points or interchanges.
 It is toll-free, traffic signal-free, and no crossing at a level from other roads or railway lines.
-Therefore, freeways are safer to travel than highways and any other roadway system.
+Therefore, freeways are safer to travel than highways and also from other roadway systems.

-It may be a single roadway with one or more travel lanes separated by the painted white or yellow line.
-This may have traffic signs or stop signals (usually traffic signs and stop signals are avoided on highways).
-It can be a multilane roadway.
-Or maybe two parallel roadways, one in each direction separated by a barrier or median.
+It may be a single roadway with one or more travel lanes separated by a painted white or yellow line.
+This may have traffic signs or stop signals (usually traffic signs and stop signals are tried to avoid on highways).
+It can be a multi-lane roadway.
+Or maybe two parallel roadways, one in each direction with or without a barrier or median.

-Freeways and Highways, both are public roadways which serves the primary mean of transportation.
-Both serve the same purpose but still, the road user has to face the difference between highway and freeway.
+Freeways and Highways, both are public roadways that serve as the primary mean of transportation.
+Both serve the same purpose but still, road users have to face the difference between highways and freeways.

 The first difference between a highway and a freeway is which vehicle can enter these roadways.
 In fact, in the United States usually, pedestrians, bicycles, motorized bicycles, and non-motorized traffic are not allowed to enter a freeway.

 On the freeway, traffic moving in both directions have a median between them.
-It may be a grass median or concrete barrier.
-On the other hand, on the highway, there may or may not have a median between the traffic moving in opposite directions.
+It may be a grass median, concrete, or barrier.
+On the other hand, on the highway, there may or may not have a median in between the traffic moving in opposite directions.

-The other difference between a highway and a freeway is that you cannot drive below a certain speed limit on a freeway.
+The other difference between a freeway vs highway is that you cannot drive below a certain speed limit on a freeway.
 Different countries impose different minimum speed limits to increase road safety.
-Whereas highway is a combination of slow and fast-moving vehicles.
+Whereas a highway is a combination of slow and fast-moving vehicles.
 Therefore, you can drive slowly on the highway.
-But, because of fast traffic flow, you cannot drive slow on the freeway.
+But, because of the fast traffic flow, you cannot drive slowly on the freeway.